Combinations/site/content/posts/CICD.md

 You now have the knowledge that is needed in order to set up CI/CD for a simple Node project.
 The principles covered in this tutorial extend to other languages.

-Elastic beanstalk has an autoscaling service, which means that our setup will work nicely for 'small' to 'medium' sized projects.
-A downside to using Elastic Beanstalk is that it is not very transparent with respect to how it works under the hood.
-As the project grows larger you might want to change your infrastructure in order to gain more control.
+I would like to highlight that Elastic beanstalk has an autoscaling service, which means that our setup will work nicely as the usage of the application increases (ie. You can configure Elastic Beanstalk to autoscale on CPU usage).
+Additionally, Elastic Beanstalk gives you the ability to access the underlying AWS resources should you need more control.

+The above is an important point because I've worked with more complicated infrastrucutre (ie. Kubernetes) and what I've noticed is that <i> for most </i> software projects Elastic Beanstalk (or other similar products) provide sufficent features (ie. Management of: autoscaling, software deployments, operating system updates, networks, firewalls, and load balancing).

+For many, it is not worth the cost of implementing more complex systems.
+You want to avoid premature optimization.

+Ultimately, it is up to the organization to clearly identify what is needed (Doing this incorrectly is expensive); the infrastructure that an organization chooses should be specific to their circumstances.
+There is no silver bullet.

-In any case, by containerizing your applications early it will give you flexiblity to transition your infrastructure and/or switch cloud providers should you need.
+By containerizing your applications early it will give you flexiblity to transition your infrastructure and/or switch cloud providers should you need.

 If you have any questions/suggestions to improve this article contact me at jamesleahy@uvic.ca